 He traveled slowly through the quiet city and over a small river.
 The bridge gave way to the two-lane road weaving along more farmland.
 After ten scenic minutes and another town, he pulled into the coffee stand.
 At 8:00 am on a Sunday morning the wait was just a few cars.
 He filed into the lineup and turned down the radio.
 Reaching across the center consul Todd grabbed his phone from the passenger seat to kill time.
 He checked the emails, nothing interesting, as a couple from random stores populated the screen.
 Before long the line of cars had retrieved their morning coffee and he pulled up to capture his cup.
 Todd’s window had already been lowered as he rolled up to the opening.
 He exchanged greetings with the ladies inside the building, three of them seemingly working around one another.
 They already had his coffee ready, Todd ordered the same iced-mocha with each stop.
 He was required to maneuver his body and reach with his right hand to grasp the plastic cup.
 Cerebral palsy caused his left to be basically unusable in the situation, which seemed to be the hand most people used.
 Todd would experience challenge even reaching with his right arm.
 Trying to judge the distance of the reach, keeping his hand steady, and finding an easy way to grab the cup.
 It didn’t always work to perfection, but the ladies inside knew him and seemed to help if they could.
 Over time they had begun handing the coffee to Todd by holding the top, maybe noticing it was easier for him the grasp the bottom of the cup.
 The mocha made it safely into the SUV, Todd wished the ladies a nice day, and off he went into the Sunday sunshine.

 Todd turned right out of the stand to enjoy a different route home.
 Heading out of town he headed east toward a larger city.
 Todd would pass one of the best golf courses in the state.
 An exclusive club, with a few holes slightly in view from the highway.
 It reminded him of his dream to someday be a member of an area golf club.
 But, on that day, the dream felt distant.
-Passing by the course gave him a glimmer of hope around the possibility of days to follow.
-Another few minutes along the highway and Todd would turn right.
-The off-shooting road wound him up one of the many hills in the area.
+Passing by the course gave him a glimmer of hope of days to follow.
+Another few minutes on the highway and Todd would turn right.
+The off-shooting wound up one of the many hills in the area.
 Down the other side, he would be dropped back into the valley of farmland from which he came.
-The SUV shot around the corners, as it wound up the hill, then back down again, handling more like a sports car than a sports-utility-vehicle.
-The road exited the hill across another river, Todd pulled to a stop sign, and turned left back into the sleepy farm town he had visited twenty minutes prior.
-He rolled through town with slow care and within a couple minutes was exiting the other side.
-Todd took another left to drive less populated roads and enjoy more of the family farms populating the valley.
+The SUV shot around the corners, as it climbed the hill, then back down again, handling more like a sports car than a sports-utility-vehicle.
+The road exited the hill across another river, Todd pulled to a stop sign, and turned left back into the sleepy farm town he had seen just twenty minutes prior.
+He rolled through town with slow care and within a couple minutes was out the other side.
+He took another left to drive a less populated path, enjoying more of the family farms in the valley.

-As he traveled the valley floor his mind began to wonder.
-Over another bridge to cross the river, the road wound up another hill.
+Traveling the valley floor caused his mind to wonder.
+Over a bridge, the road tilted up another hill.
 There was a turn off at the top.
-A vantage point he had used on many morning drives.
+The vantage point he used on many morning drives.
 It overlooked an old dairy farm.
 Today the farm had been converted to a camp for youth.
-Todd turned into the gravel parking lot sitting on a bluff above the farm.
+He turned into the gravel parking lot sitting on a bluff.
 His mind foggy from a lack of sleep and unfamiliar events.
 Todd was seeking some clarity.
 Was the night before showing him a positive new road, one he should wonder down, or was there trouble up ahead.
 He wondered what the immediate future would bring.
 There was little doubt someone new had entered into his world.
 Jason had his opinions and seeming attraction toward Anna.
 So, why seemingly nudge him in the direction of Anna?
 How would Lindsey return from her trip and why the mixed signals from Jason, who knew his friend’s history with Lindsey.
 Todd pulled his coffee from the center consul and opened the car door.
 The cold air delivered a refreshing sting.
-He walked to the edge of the gravel turnout to enjoy the view and ponder his questions.
+He walked to the edge of the gravel turnout to enjoy the view and ponder the questions.